 WHO AM I

-I'm Anisha Holden-Bensdira, an 18 year old student attending my final year of high school at CCI in Collingwood, ON - and here's my story.
+I'm Anisha Holden-Bensdira, an 18 year old student attending my first year at McMaster University in Hamilton ON, for Peace studies - and here's my story.

 I previously resided in Hamilton, a multicultural city where I was accustomed to an immense amount of diversity.
 However, my family had an urge to transition to a smaller area in 2011, and so we did.
 Although living in Collingwood has provided me with so many benefits, it also opened the door for so many more hardships - being that it is a predominantly white community and I'm biracial.